rashmi2800/M2-EmbSys/Casestudy/README.md

 To determine the room's temperature.

 ### Bluetooth
-Bluetooth allows you to connect your watch to your phone.
-Your devices are now connected, and you'll see notifications from your smartphone on your watch's screen.
+Bluetooth allows you to connect your watch to your phone. when  devices are connected, and we can see notifications from our smartphone on watch's screen.

 ### Sensors
 Heartbeat and Step Measurement sensors: Smart watches and wrist-worn fitness trackers that helps in estimatation our heart rate as well as they keep a count of steps.